Plavit/E2B-hackathon-datalyzer/README.md

-# E2B Deep Data Project Mess Analyzer
+# D2MA Deep Data Mess Analyzer for the E2B Hackathon

 A comprehensive tool for analyzing data files along with text/document context, finding correlations, and generating AI-powered analysis plans.